58 mm trench mortar: Type 1b and type 2

-To address deficiencies in the design of the Mortier de 58 T N°1 Major Duchêne continued to work on the design of two new mortars concurrently with completely different bases.
-Where the N°1 was tall, thin, and top-heavy the N°1 bis and N°2 launchers were short, had a broad footprint, and low center of gravity.
+To address deficiencies in the design of the Mortier de 58 mm type 1, Major Duchêne continued to work on the design of two new mortars concurrently with completely different bases.
+Where the type 1 was tall, thin, and top-heavy, the type 1b and type 2 launchers were short, had a broad footprint, and low center of gravity.
 The long launch tube wasn't needed to elevate the projectiles past the lip of the trench so a shorter and sturdier launch tube was used instead.
 Both designs were much more stable which led to a higher rate of fire because they didn't need as much setup time between shots.
 Their short and fat appearance earned them the nickname "little toads".